János Bolyai: Early life

-Bolyai was born in the Hungarian town of Kolozsvár, Grand Principality of Transylvania (now Cluj-Napoca in Romania), the son of Zsuzsanna Benkő and the well-known mathematician Farkas Bolyai.
+Bolyai was born in the town of Kolozsvár, Grand Principality of Transylvania, Kingdom of Hungary (now Cluj-Napoca in Romania), the son of Zsuzsanna Benkő and the well-known mathematician Farkas Bolyai.

 By the age of 13, he had mastered calculus and other forms of analytical mechanics, receiving instruction from his father.
-He studied at the Imperial and Royal Military Academy (TherMilAk) in Vienna from 1818 to 1822.
+He studied at the Imperial and Royal Military Academy (TherMilAk) in Vienna from 1818 to 1822, and Bolyai received his commission as sub-lieutenant.
+At the age of 21, he was already a lieutenant, at the age of 22, a first lieutenant and at the age of 24, a captain.